ImNotDoingAnAMA/nanocurrency-nano-docs/docs/node-implementation/voting.md

 ## Online weight calculator

 Whenever a vote signed by a particular representative is processed by the node, it will consider that representative to be online and included in the online weight calculations.
-This online status will remain for a period of 5 minutes after the vote processing and the clock will reset back to 5 minutess when additional voting is seen.
+This online status will remain for a period of 5 minutes after the vote processing and the clock will reset back to 5 minutes when additional voting is seen.

 This online status is counted regardless of where the vote originated from - the [rep crawler](#rep-crawler), live voting activity, etc.